currinjs/CurrinJS/aio/content/guide/component-styles.md

   (and renaming) the CSS code to effectively scope the CSS to the component's view.
   For details, see [Appendix 1](guide/component-styles#inspect-generated-css).

-* `None` means that Angular does no view encapsulation.
+* `None` means that Currin does no view encapsulation.
-  Angular adds the CSS to the global styles.
+  Currin adds the CSS to the global styles.
   The scoping rules, isolations, and protections discussed earlier don't apply.
   This is essentially the same as pasting the component's styles into the HTML.